2 contenders battle for Conservative votes in UK leader race

 “We are in very difficult times.
 We need to be bold,” she told the BBC.
 “We cannot have business as usual for the challenge we face.”

-Sunak also faces open hostility from allies of Johnson, who consider him a turncoat for quitting the government early this month, a move that helped bring down the prime minister.
+Sunak also faces open hostility from allies of Johnson, who consider him a turncoat for quitting the government earlier this month, a move that helped bring down the prime minister.

 Johnson clung to office through months of scandals over his finances and his judgment, refusing to resign when he was fined by police over government parties that broke COVID-19 lockdown rules.
 He finally quit after one scandal too many — appointing a politician accused of sexual misconduct — drove his ministers to resign en masse.